 Unlike most Yellowstone itineraries, we include a major birding spectacle at the Great Salt Lake, where wetlands of worldwide importance are critical for migrating shorebirds.
 You should see many tens of thousands of Eared (Black-necked) Grebe, American Avocets and Wilson's Phalarope amongst many more waders; over a million birds seen on our last trip!
 We then navigate a circular route to Yellowstone via Jackson and the spectacular Grand Teton National Park en route.
 A tremendous safari of the wildlife of the American west!

+After relaxing in our complimentary VIP Airport Lounge, we will fly direct from Heathrow – Salt Lake City.
 Flying into Salt Lake City is a great experience, as we pass over many of the high peaks of the Rocky Mountains and arrive to a wide, fertile valley framed by mountains on both sides.
 We meet our experienced local guide and rest from our travels, awakening to fantastic scenery and birding!
-Accommodation local to Salt Lake City.
+Accommodation Hilton Garden Inn, Layton.
 (D)

 Large shallow lakes fill a valley surrounded by mountains, and we start our birding at the spectacular Antelope Island causeway, birding at a leisurely pace on a road that bisects the Great Salt Lake.
 We should see tens of thousands of Wilson’s Phalarope and Eared Grebe (perhaps half a million of each on our last visit), along with resident Black-necked Stilt and American Avocet, Marbled Godwit and Long-billed Dowitcher.
 This is shorebird heaven, a vast inland sea rich with brine shrimp; an excellent place for resident species to breed, and for migrants already returning from the Arctic to refuel.
 August sees peak migration through the Salt Lake wildlife refuges, and Peregrine hunt the large flocks.
 On nearby Antelope Island we look for Chukar Partridge.